Best used cars under £5,000

 At this price, low-mileage examples are rare (many will have roughly average mileage for the age), but it’s worth picking a Mk4 over a Mk3 Clio because it has a bigger boot, ISOFIX child-seat mounting points and extra equipment.
-Interior quality and style took a big step over its predecessor too.
-Make sure you’re happy with the performance of the 74bhp version if you’re looking at one; we found it a little sluggish, but there’s also an 89bhp 0.9-litre turbo engine which is noticeably quicker, and inexpensive to tax thanks to a 104g/km rating.
+Interior quality and style took a big step over its predecessor too, so it’ll be more enjoyable to own and easier to sell on.
+Make sure you’re happy with the performance of the 74bhp version if you’re looking at one; we found it sluggish, but there’s also an 89bhp 0.9-litre turbo engine which is noticeably quicker, and inexpensive to tax thanks to a 104g/km rating.

 Vauxhall Astra estate

 Vauxhall Astra estates lose their value quite quickly, which is great news for used buyers.
 All except the most basic model come with nice touches like alloy wheels, front fog lights and chrome trim.
 Vauxhall is another company that piles on the standard equipment to compete with the Ford Focus and Volkswagen Golf, while the Astra estate has a big boot too.

 A lot of used examples you’ll find will be diesels but there are several to choose from, and all will give plenty of power when you’ve got a car full of people and suitcases.
 They handle tidily too, and the handsome styling has aged well, so if you buy a good example it won’t look like a particularly old car.
 Many Astras were bought by fleet buyers, who looked for a comfortable and reliable car – and these are qualities private buyers will appreciate too.

 Honda Civic Type R

 There are plenty of exciting cars available for £5,000 but few are as desirable as the Honda Civic Type R. It’s an exciting hot hatch that manages 0-62mph in around 6.5 seconds, thanks to a high-revving engine that delivers its power in a completely different way to later turbocharged models.
 The Type R badge also guarantees a race-inspired interior with figure-hugging seats, an aluminium gearknob, metal-finish pedals and widespread use of sporty red touches.